Family fun: Jamaica's south coast

 1. The Appleton Estate

 Ok, so maybe this one is we sneaked onto the list before we had kids, but I'm sure that it'd still be worth a visit even if you have to bring young humans with you.
 Kids are welcome, though under 18s are obviously not allowed to join in the tasting.
 You might have noticed from my menu that I like rum.
 A LOT.
 I use the boozy nectar made by the Appleton Estate - their Kingston 62 rum is part of what makes my Jamaican Rum and Great Taste Award-winning Drunken Carrot cakes so delicious.
 The estate is owned by Wray + Nephew, so you'll find that visiting the Appleton Estate for a Joy Spence Appleton Estate Experience tour means you not only learn about the elaborate rum-making process, but you also get a guided tasting of three rums and the opportunity to buy the whole range.
+The parent company was bought out by Italian drinks giant Campari in 2012 - there's been a lot of change (and we heard some not so great anecdotes from local people about how long term employees were treated and managed out) but do go check it out for yourself.

 2. Treasure Beach + Jack Sprat

 If you're looking for a base of operations for your Jamaica trip, Treasure Beach is a great choice.
 Off the beaten path but easily accessible by car/taxi, there are a bunch of different beaches and independent, local owned restaurants for you to enjoy.
-One such place is the rather pricey but lovely Jake Sprat, and its more upscale sister and hotel, Jake's.
+One such place is the rather pricey but lovely Jake Sprat, and its neighbouring sister and hotel, Jake's.
 This is also where the annual Calabash Literature Festival is held (I'll get there one of these days).
 It's a beautiful thing to be able to find a reliably good place to fill your belly, and we have yet to have a disappointing meal at Jack Sprat.
-It's not cheap, but a fresh menu of grilled fish and seafood, jerk chicken, good cocktails and an ice cream counter means you'll find something for the whole family.
+It's not cheap, but a fresh menu of grilled local fish and seafood, jerk chicken, pizza, good cocktails and an ice cream counter means you'll find something for the whole family.
 And Andrew is a massive fan of the jerk crab, so make sure you try that if it's your thing.

 3. YS Falls